QuentinBultinck/RetroAchievements/Misc/CR/CR_RayForce.md

 - If multiplayer functionality will be partially or fully supported, consider a [Subset - Multiplayer Cooperative] as discussed, or implement proper flag tracking across both player slots for fairness and clarity.

 ### Final Readiness
-You’ve demonstrated creative intent and some technically sound implementation, but the current state of the set still falls short of promotion readiness.
+You’ve demonstrated creative intent and some technically sound implementation, but the current state of the set still falls short of set promotion readiness.
 Once the core issues outlined above are resolved—and if you can confidently ensure proper behavior across both single and multiplayer use cases—this set will be much stronger and ready for broader recognition.